-Enter a pipe depth of 10 feet in the table.
+Check that a pipe depth of 10 feet is entered in the table.

 The Optional tab allows you to enter different types of optional data.
 You can select whether the junction number, name, or both are displayed on the Workspace.
 Some junction types also allow you to specify an initial pressure as well as other junction-specific data.